This Policy does not apply to FEP

-Hospice – an organization that provides medical, social and psychological services in the home or inpatient facility as palliative treatment for patients with a terminal illness and life expectancy of less than 6 months.
+Hospice – an organization that provides medical, social and psychological services in the home or inpatient facility as palliative treatment for individuals with a terminal illness and life expectancy of less than 6 months.

 For purposes of this policy, coverage, and reimbursement, the following levels of Hospice care are considered: